Bagel (tennis)

 In tennis, a bagel is when the set ends with a score of 6–0.
 An extremely rare type of bagel, where no point is lost, is called a golden set.
 Most bagel sets occur in the early rounds of tennis tournaments where the favorites play lower-ranked players, such as lucky losers or wild cards.

 Etymology

 The term refers to the similarity between the shape of a zero and the shape of a bagel.
-The tennis term was coined by player Harold Solomon, and popularized by commentator Bud Collins.
+The tennis term was coined by players Harold Solomon and Eddie Dibbs, and popularized by commentator Bud Collins.

 Surface disparity

 Statistics of the men's singles Grand Slam tournaments from 2000 to 2016 are as follows: at Wimbledon (grass surface), 127 bagels were made; at French Open (clay surface), 267; at the US Open Tennis Championship (hard surface), 275, and at the Australian Open (hard surface), 238..
-Björn Borg (five-time Wimbledon champion and six-time French Open champion) recorded 20 6–0 sets at the French Open, and only 5 at Wimbledon.
+Björn Borg (five-time Wimbledon champion and six-time French Open champion) recorded twenty 6–0 sets at the French Open, and only five at Wimbledon.